Nature is not a place to visit. It is home. – Gary Snyder

 Nature Park Amager in Copenhagen, Denmark, is an extensive urban wasteland formerly used as a military shooting range and dumpsite recently converted to a Nature Park in 2015.

-This model consists of an agriculture-based activity that brings visitors to a farm or a ranch that complies with sustainability practices.
+This model consists of an agriculture-based activity that brings visitors to a farm or a ranch that complies with sustainability-oriented practices.

-The Bordeaux wine industry in France has been committed to responsible and sustainable viticulture.
+The Bordeaux wine industry in France has been committed to responsible viticulture.
 In 2018, 60% of the vineyard had adopted a certified environmental approach.

 What is an eco-conscious traveler?